-The CPUC seeks public comment regarding the process of identifying-and acting on-the EHCPLT.
-Consistent with NTIA rules, the CPUC anticipates developing the EHCPLT to determine at what cost per unit (if any) fiber-to-the-premises is too costly to achieve the statutory BEAD goal of achieving 100 percent broadband coverage with the funds provided in the BEAD allocation.36 Pursuant to the federal requirement as stated in the NOFO "to set the Extremely High Cost Per Location Threshold as high as possible to help ensure that end-to-end fiber projects are deployed wherever feasible," CPUC will prioritize an EHCPLT as high as feasible to ensure greater fiber coverage "and maximize use of the best available technology while ensuring that the program can meet the prioritization and scoring requirements."37
+The State of California is dedicated to meeting the 100 percent coverage goals of the BEAD program.
+Pursuant to the federal requirement as stated in the NOFO "to set the Extremely High Cost Per Location Threshold as high as possible to help ensure that end-to-end fiber projects are deployed wherever feasible," CPUC will prioritize an EHCPLT as high as feasible to ensure greater fiber coverage "and maximize use of the best available technology while ensuring that the program can meet the prioritization and scoring requirements."34 The CPUC thus anticipates that, wherever applications propose to deploy end-to-end fiber at a cost below the EHCPLT, such applications will be funded.
+Consistent with the BEAD NOFO, the CPUC anticipates funding alternative technologies as necessary where costs for end-to-end fiber exceed the EHCPLT and thus the available BEAD program funds.